 The fidelity of reproduction of pattern edges, especially in a printed circuit relative to the original master pattern.

-Delamination A separation between any of the layers of the base of laminate or between the laminate and the metal cladding originating from or extending to the edges of a hole or edge of board.
+Delamination A separation between any of the layers of the base of the laminate or between the laminate and the metal cladding originating from or extending to the edges of a hole or edge of the board.

 Design Rule Guidelines that determine automatic conductor routing behavior with respect to specified design parameters.

 Design Rule Checking The use of a computer program to perform continuity verification of all conductor routing in accordance with appropriate design rules.

 Desmear The removal of friction-melted resin and drilling debris from a hole wall.

 Develop An imaging operation in which an unpolymerized (unexposed) photo-resist is dissolved or washed away to produce a copper PCB board with a photo-resist pattern for etching or plating.